 WAVES: What explains Botswana’s significant progress in water accounting?

 CAR: There is very strong support from the Government and a long history of water accounting.
 When WAVES started, Botswana was one of the countries considered.
-There was a scoping mission involving WAVES, CAR and Econsult, and a presentation was made by Glenn Marie Lange at WAVES to what was, at that time, the Botswana Economic Advisory Council (BEAC).
+There was a scoping mission involving WAVES, CAR and Econsult, and a presentation was made by Glenn Marie Lange (WAVES) to what was, at that time, the Botswana Economic Advisory Council (BEAC).
 The BEAC prioritized water accounts and gave DWA and CAR three months to generate policy-relevant results.
 And that’s exactly what happened.
 We presented the results with DWA, and the BEAC then agreed that more detailed accounts needed to be developed.
 Later on they added mineral and energy accounts.

 WAVES: Have you seen evidence of water accounting results influencing policy?

-CAR: For example, there is the annual Water Pitso, which is a consultative seminar with Botswana’s whole water sector, hosted by the Ministry of Minerals, Energy and Water Resources (MMEWR).
+CAR: Certainly.
+For example, there is the annual Water Pitso, which is a consultative seminar with Botswana’s whole water sector, hosted by the Ministry of Minerals, Energy and Water Resources (MMEWR).
 Two years ago, a key theme at the Pitso was water accounting in Botswana, and its relevance.
 DWA and CAR made several presentations, including showing the water use efficiency of the different economic sectors.
 The results revealed that the agricultural sector is a major water consumer and yet generates very limited value-added.
-This finding generated discussions, with the Minister commenting that the agriculture sector should use existing water allocations more productively.
+This finding generated lively discussions, with the Minister commenting that the agriculture sector should use existing water allocations more productively.
 This type of discussion between Ministries is very important for the water sector.

 Botswana has a new Water Policy and Integrated Water Resources Management - Water Efficiency Plan that address the issue of water allocation between sectors.
 It’s a process, and water accounts are being considered in designing the water allocation system.

 Water accounts have also contributed to the issue of water reuse.
 Where you have water treatment plants - which represent a sector in the water accounts - you must create facilities for reuse and recycling.
 The Government has started doing it.
 Gray water is an important, but underutilized resource in Botswana.
 It is in some cases used for irrigation.
-But overall people still don’t understand the importance of the resource and its potential to augment potable water supply.
+But overall people still don’t understand the importance of the resource and its potential to augment potable water supply and/or reduce demand for potable water.
 Also, the Government invests a lot in water treatment plants.
 The ones with more advanced technological treatment are more costly, but they also generate much more reusable water.
 If you could get that into the accounts properly, you would get an idea of the extra benefits of improved treatment technologies.
 From a policy perspective, it would be very important to see what is done with that water, how much value-added we generate, and how close Botswana is to the target of 96 percent reuse and recycling by 2030.

 WAVES: What challenges remain to implementing NCA in Botswana and in Southern Africa more broadly?